-My lab investigates how human papillomaviruses (HPV) contribute to cervical cancer.
+I study how human papillomaviruses (HPV) contribute to cervical cancer.
 HPVs are small DNA tumor viruses that often cause warts on the skin and in the anogenital tract.
 There are over 100 different types of HPV, however, a small subset are termed "high risk" because infection with one of these types represents the major risk factor for cervical cancer.
-My research examines the interaction between HPVs and their natural target, the cervical epithelial cell.
-I study two related questions.
-(1) How does HPV perturb the normal function of epithelial cells in ways that can contribute to cancer?
-(2) How does the host respond to HPV infection?
-I am currently working on three related projects.
+My research has examined the interaction between HPVs and their natural target, the cervical epithelial cell.

 Faculty Teaching Excellence Endowed Fund - in Honor of Dr. Robert John McGill and Dr. Nye Smith, 2016

 Office of Student Success, Diversity and Inclusion - Faculty Ambassador Award, 2016

 Kirsten Craig Memorial Faculty Recognition Award for fostering research development of students in the Clarkson University Honors Program, 2006